 Governors work as a team in contributing knowledge and expertise and in making collective decisions for the school.
 As a governor you acquire transferable skills and experience that can benefit you both personally and professionally.

 Free training is also provided each term on a number of subjects essential to support you in your role.

-Before you consider applying, make sure you’ve carefully considered the expectations of the role, the skills required and be able to fully commit to the role.
+Before you consider applying, make sure you’ve considered the skills required and that you are able to fully commit to the role.
 As a governor you should be able to:

 How to apply to become a school governor?